What Does Trauma Insurance Cover? Meaning and Definition

 • Family history

-Furthermore, your financial resources, including income, savings, and debt, as well as your requirements for a lump-sum payment, ongoing income protection, and a death benefit payout, must all be considered.
+Furthermore, your financial resources, including income, savings, and debt, as well as your requirements for a lump-sum payment, ongoing income protection, and a death benefit payment, must all be considered.
 Consult a financial advisor or insurance broker who can help you choose the best policy for your situation.

 Reading the Product Disclosure Statement (PDS)